vehnie/Cars4You/README.md

+# Cars4You — Used Car Price Prediction

+This project was developed for the Machine Learning course at NOVA IMS (Masters in Data Science and Advanced Analytics).
+The purpose is to predict used car prices; we approached the problem with a DeepFM model for tabular regression.
+In brief, we built a canonical brand/model reference, cleaned and engineered features, prepared train/test CSVs, tuned DeepFM hyperparameters with Optuna, trained the model, and generated predictions and a competition-style submission.

 # Notebooks Guide

 This guide explains what each notebook in the `notebooks/` folder does and the recommended order to run them.
 It also points to the training and prediction scripts that the notebooks feed into.

+## Environment Setup (Windows, PowerShell)
+- Prerequisite: Python `3.10` recommended.
+- Create and activate a virtual environment:
+  - `cd C:\Users\vehnie\Documents\Master\Machine Learning\Cars4You`
+  - `python -m venv .venv`
+  - `.venv\Scripts\Activate.ps1`
+  - If activation is blocked, run: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
+- Upgrade `pip` and install dependencies:
+  - `python -m pip install --upgrade pip`
+  - `pip install -r requirements.txt`
+- Verify key packages:
+  - `python -c "import torch, optuna, deepctr_torch; print('OK')"`
+- CUDA note for PyTorch:
+  - If `torch==2.9.0+cu128` fails to install via PyPI, install the matching CUDA build from PyTorch’s wheel index: `pip install --extra-index-url https://download.pytorch.org/whl/cu128 torch==2.9.0+cu128`
+  - Or use CPU-only: `pip install torch==2.9.0+cpu`

 ## Overview
 - Build a clean brand/model reference.